Quebec Adoption Timeline: How Long Does It Take?

 Realistic timeline for Banque mixte:

-- Information session and file opening: 1 to 3 months
+- Information session and file opening: timing varies by region and service

 - Dual psychosocial assessment (foster + adoptive): 6 to 18 months

-- Court placement order + trial period: 6 months
+- Court placement order + trial period: normally six months, reducible by up to three months in permitted cases

 The Banque mixte is faster on average than the standard adoption bank for young children, but it comes with the emotional complexity of the child potentially returning to biological family.
 This is the most important thing to understand before choosing this pathway.